-Since I was a little girl, I have been fascinated by the Second World War.
-The massive devastation, the fiery politics, the eloquent speeches, the desperate civilians, the weary soldiers.
-Throughout my life, and due to a very interdisciplinary education, this interest has expanded to include how governments and NGOs create policies and humanitarian operations to help vulnerable groups, especially children and refugees.
+Since I was a child, I have been fascinated by the Second World War.
+In 2016, I completed my PhD in modern history at the University of Edinburgh.
+My current research now focuses on how governments and NGOs create policies and humanitarian operations to help vulnerable groups, especially children and refugees.

 I have a number of projects in progress:

 - “Humanitarian Action and Translation” collaborative project at the University of Geneva with Dr Elisabeth Möckli (funded by the Swiss National Science Foundation) that looks at how translation and language policies impact humanitarian projects in modern war

 - articles that analyse the more controversial elements of Swiss-led child evacuations, and my very first book, The Exceptional Evacuation (currently half completed!)